Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Working_toolchain_NGCD/roms_out/Readme.txt

-The patched ROMs will be placed here
+The patched ROMs will be generated here